Examples of Working with COGs

 (3600, 7200)

-They have the same dimensions which is what we expect, so that is good!
+They have the exact dimensions that we expected, which is good!

 We can also print information about the GeoTIFF’s IFD (Internal File Directory).
-Only one item is returned because the GeoTIFF doesn’t have overviews.
-When we print the IFD info for the COG, which has overviews, we see more items returned.
+Only one item is returned because the GeoTIFF needs overviews.
+We see more items returned when we print the IFD info for the COG, which has overviews.

 cog_info(veg_gtiff_filename).IFD